conjugated linoleic acid (CLA) fat burner

 Conjugated linoleic acid (CLA for short) is often hyped as a “fat burner”, but research tells us this is absolute bullshit.

 In fact, some of the claims being made about what CLA can supposedly do are outright ridiculous.
-For example, several supplement companies suggest that it can specifically target body fat stores around the abdomen.
+For example, several supplement companies suggest that it can specifically target fat which is stored around the abdomen.

-(And yes, there’s trainers out there saying this who should know better!)
+(And yes, there’s trainers saying this who should know better!)

 What Is Conjugated Linoleic Acid?